SuperOfficeDocs/superoffice-docs/docs/en/onsite/win-client/learn/managing-external-users.md

 ## Filter the list

-Using the **Show** list box at the bottom right of the dialog, you can filter the list of contacts according to user status.
+Using the **Show** list box at the lower right of the dialog, you can filter the list of contacts according to user status.

 <!-- Referenced links -->
 [1]: ../../../search-options/learn/using-history-list.md